 It is convenient to analyze separately the forces acting on the stone and the horse, as shown in figure 4.2.
 If the horse moves with constnat speed, Newton's second law implies that the sum of the forces acting on the stone and on the horse are both zero.

-The rope pulls the horse back, with the force T opposite to the force acting on the stone.
-On the two horseshoes of the horse that are in contact with the ground there will be contact forces, F 1 and F 2 , which point upwards and to the right.
+The rope pulls the horse back, with the force opposite to the force acting on the stone.
+On the two horseshoes of the horse that are in contact with the ground there will be contact forces, and , which point upwards and to the right.
 The sum of those two forces plus the weight of the horse and the force impressed by the rope should be equal to zero.

-The forces exerted by the ground are the 3 forces F s , F 1 and F 2 .
+The forces exerted by the ground are the 3 forces , and .
 These three forces of contact with the ground counteract the tendency to fall from the block and the horse, and prevent the stone and the horse from accelerating forward and backward.
 The rope is opposing the motion of the horse and keeping the stone in motion.

 If the horse were to accelerate, the sum of the forces on the horse and the stone would be a force pointing to the right.
 The sum of the 5 forces acting on the ground would be the reaction to that force, ie, an equal and opposite force would act on the Earth, that would make it accelerate to the left.